CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.10.0 =
+* 2022-01-17
+* UPDATE SUMMARY: Yoast Schema integration, ability to set a podcast to private, other improvements
+* [UPDATE] Yoast Schema integration
+* [UPDATE] Ability to set a podcast to private
+* [UPDATE] Added restriction to upload to feed details only images with 1:1 dimension ratio
+* [UPDATE] Ignore WP "more tag" in feed and Castos synchronization
+* [UPDATE] Feed redirection improvements
+* [UPDATE] Added tile for Paid Memberships Pro integration in the Extensions tab
+* [FIX] Elementor plugin broke SSP settings page style
+* [FIX] Redundant quotes in player buttons
+* [FIX] Opening extension in a new window didn't work if Elementor was installed

 = 2.9.9 =
 * 2021-12-15